-• VMR7 - This utilises the Windows Hardware Overlay, and is necessary for playback on an external Composite monitor

-• VMR9 - This bypasses the Hardware Overlay, and is designed if you require a dual VGA setup with no external monitor, and the Video Window on screen 2.
+- VMR7 This utilises the Windows Hardware Overlay, and is necessary for playback on the Parhelia's Composite Output. - VMR9 This bypasses the Hardware Overlay, and is designed if you require a dual VGA setup with no external monitor, and the Video Window on screen 2.